---ssl-cert <FILENAME> : This is a filename of the certificate.
+--ssl-cert <FILENAME> : This is the filename of the certificate.

---ssl-cert-key <FILENAME> : This is a filename of the certificate key.
+--ssl-cert-key <FILENAME> : This is the filename of the certificate key.

 Some older certificates have a separate certification authority key.
 Use this optional attribute to set it:

---ssl-cert-ca <FILENAME> : This is a filename of a certification authority's key.
+--ssl-cert-ca <FILENAME> : This is the filename of a certification authority's key.

-Make sure that UNMS has read-permission on the certificate directory and all files.
+Make sure that UISP has read-permission on the certificate directory and all files.
 Remember that you can have each file in a custom folder as long as those folders are subfolders of

 curl -fsSL https://unms.com/v1/install > /tmp/unms_inst.sh && sudo bash /tmp/unms_inst.sh --http-port 8080 --https-port 8443 --ssl-cert-dir /etc/certificates --ssl-cert fullchain.pem --ssl-cert-key privkey.pem

 Changing the HTTP and HTTPS Ports